 12-Mile Forced March Inspection Sheet

 Below are common questions we receive daily by email and phone.
 They are not addressed in any order so please review the questions thoroughly.
 If you have a question that is not addressed on this page please let us know!

 Q: What do I do if I lost/didn’t receive a copy of my EFMB orders?

 A: Email the EFMB Test Control Office Group Email firstname.lastname@example.org with the following information: Name, Rank, last four of SSN, and the year, date and location of the EFMB event you attended.
 We will attempt to locate your orders or will give you guidance on further actions to take.

 Q: How do I obtain a slot at an EFMB

 A: The Test Control Office does not schedule candidates to attend an EFMB.
 Requests can only be made through the EFMB OIC/NCOIC of the EFMB host unit.
 Under the “Host Units” tab at the bottom of the page is a link to a document with contact information for each site.
-We are not authorized to put individual names or emails; just their telephone numbers.
 If you are having trouble getting in touch with the host unit EFMB cadre, you can contact us directly to provide you more information.
 Please attempt to contact the host unit prior to calling the Test Control Office.

 Question: What are the first steps to locking in EFMB dates to host an event?